Skip to main content

 Automatic SCP using expect and bash

-The solution is very simple and it's utilising the expect command.
-You can write whole scripts using expect by making the following declaration in the first line of you bash script: #!/usr/local/bin/expect and it can be really useful but not when the rest of your code is in bash.
-(For informational purposes have a look at this great article explaining the use cases and options for expect.)
+The solution uses the expect command.
+You can write entire scripts with expect by declaring #!/usr/local/bin/expect as the first line of your bash script.
+It’s powerful on its own, but not when the rest of your code is plain bash.
+(For reference, have a look at this article explaining the use cases and options for expect.)

 #!/bin/bash